srfirouzi/chlorophyll/README.md

 # use

-only download Clorophyll.css on website and added on page then use it
+only download Chlorophyll.css on website and added on page then use it

 # colors